 - Well-suited engines

-The Cactus isn’t the most practical car of its size or type, but it doesn’t do too bad a job.
-The space up-front is fine, and there’s enough headroom and legroom in the back for a pair of tall-ish adults to get comfy, even though carrying three back there would be a squeeze.
-Also, the rear windows only pop out rather than rolling down fully.
+Space up front is fine, and there’s enough headroom and legroom in the back for a pair of tall-ish adults to get comfy, although three might be a squeeze.
+The rear windows only pop out rather than rolling down fully.
 There are big door bins in both the front and back of the cabin for stashing odds and ends, while the conventional glovebox is replaced by a ‘top box’ in front of the front passenger seats, which is easy to use.
-The boot is a decent 358 litres, and it has a large opening, but there is a considerable load lip to negotiate when loading heavy items.
-The rear seats fold down in a 60:40 split to boost your cargo space to 1170 litres (again, about normal for the class), but it does leave you with an uneven load area that’s both stepped and sloped.
+The boot is 358 litres in volume – a decent size, but smaller than rivals like the Nissan Juke and Seat Arona - and it has a large opening, but there is a considerable load lip to negotiate when loading heavy items.
+The rear seats fold down in a 60:40 split to boost your cargo space to 1170 litres, but it does leave you with an uneven load area that’s both stepped and sloped.

 The soft suspension also means that the handling feels rather roly-poly in the bends, and the light, artificial-feeling steering doesn’t inspire much confidence, either.
 Having said that, though, at least this puts you off going too quickly around corners long before you run out of grip.

-Petrol-powered Cacti come with turbocharged 1.2-litre three-cylinder engines, delivering either 110- or 130 horsepower.
+Petrol-powered Cacti come with turbocharged 1.2-litre three-cylinder engines, delivering either 110 or 130 horsepower.
 Both feel punchier than their modest outputs suggest, unfurling their urge in an eager manner, and both suit the car well.
-The 110 comes with a six-speed manual gearbox as standard (which is a little notchy in truth), while the 130 unit comes specified with a six-speed automatic.
+The 110 comes with a six-speed manual gearbox as standard (which is a little notchy), and is the only engine you can have in the Origins model.
+The 130 unit comes specified with a six-speed automatic.
 Diesel buyers get a 1.5-litre engine with either 100 horsepower and a manual gearbox, or 120 horsepower and an auto’.
 However, we haven’t managed to try either yet.